mindplay-dk/funbox/README.md

 ## Usage

+This container has two primary APIs:

+- `Context` represents a logical dependency injection context - this is where you register your component/service *definitions*.
+- `Container` represents an actual container instance - this is where your component/service *instances* exist.

+### Creating a `Context`

-Create a `Context` and bootstrap it:
+First off, create a `Context` and bootstrap it:

 ```php
 $context = new Context();